Gfans/ISPH_NVIDIA_CUDA_CONTEST/README.md

 Note:

-The CUDA tookit has been upgraded to v7.0 from v5.5.
+The CUDA tookit has been upgraded from v5.5 to v7.0.

 About Compilation & parameter setting & Keyboard commands：